Bounger2/RTMGCN/README.md

 ## Note
 Due to the involvement of subsequent paper work, only the core code has been open-sourced.

-# Acknowledgments
-We would like to thank the following individuals and organizations for their contributions to this project:

-This work was supported in part by the National Natural Science Foundation of China under Grant 61771265; in part by the Funding for the 6th "333 Talent" Project in Jiangsu Province under Grant 2022044; in part by the Postgraduate Research & Practice Innovation Program of Jiangsu Province under Grant KYCX22_3341, and Grant KYCX23_3396.

 # Schedule
 [1] Dataset.
 (Opened source)